cjc-github/JNFuzz-Droid/README.md

 ├── outcome
 │   └── native_leak
 │       └── server1.cpp # server code for fuzzing
+├── decompile
+│   └── native_leak
+│       └── xxxp # using apktool to decompile the native_leak.apk
 ├── report
 │   └── native_leak.txt # Collect the native methods
+├── taint_path
+│   └── native_leak_taintpath.txt # Collect the taintpath
 ├── scripts
 │   └── native_leak
 │       └── script_1.txt # Save RS algorithm to generate JNIScript
 └── static_exec_time.txt # The execution time of static analysis
+└── report.txt # warning.log
 ```

-In the same directory as out, there is also the apk_outcome.txt file, which stores the overall taint path.
+In the same directory as out, there is also the `apk_outcome.txt` file, which stores the overall taint path.
+In addition, the `jnfuzz-droid.log` stores the run logs.

 The <b>Taint Path</b> is: